bharatimalik/Speed_Camera_Violations/FinalVersion.md

 ## Final Version

-[Here](https://public.tableau.com/profile/bharati.malik#!/vizhome/Individual_Project_Visuals_2/V2FindingsforMayorofChicago) is the final version of the visualizations.
+[Here](https://public.tableau.com/profile/bharati.malik#!/vizhome/Individual_Project_Visuals_2/V2FindingsforMayorofChicago) is the final version of the analysis on Tableau Public.

 ## First and Final version of three aspects for Mayor of Chicago